CHAPTER 8: QIGONG AND THE PHILOSOPHY OF YIN-YANG AND FIVE ELEMENTAL PROCESSES

 Although the five storage organs are represented as yin, there is also yin-yang inside them.
 Similarly, although the six transformational organs are represented as yang, there is yin-yang inside these six yang organs too.

 The heart is regarded as the yang of yin.
-This is because the upper part of the body, where the hear is located, is represented as yang (the lower part is represented as yin), and the heart organ is like the sun.
+This is because the upper part of the body, where the heart is located, is represented as yang (the lower part is represented as yin), and the heart organ is like the sun.

 Lungs are regarded as the yin of yang.
 This is because the lungs are like the sky.
 It cannot radiate light on its own.
 The sky is represented by yang but contains the nature of yin.
 The lungs are on the upper part of the body.
 Hence, it is yin in the place of yang.
 So, the lungs are regarded as the yin of yang.